fsantanna-no/p2p-tml-paper/rita-24/response.md

 > "Considering the peer-to-peer network as a whole, each event packet is
 > replicated to all neighbours of all peers.
 This results in a theoretical
-> limit of quadratic messages if all peers are connected to all peers.
+> limit of quadratic messages if all peers were connected to all peers.
 In
 > contrast, as discussed in Section 2.1, a centralized solution only requires a
 > packet to be sent to a server, which then broadcasts it to all clients."

 - 3.2.4.
 Middleware Summary:

-We discuss the middleware limiations as follows: contiguous unique identifiers, deterministic API, non-malicious peers, and static memory footprint.
+We discuss the middleware limitaions as follows: contiguous unique identifiers, deterministic API, non-malicious peers, and static memory footprint.
-The text with details are in the paper or link above.
+The text is too long to fit here and can be found in the paper or link above.

 ### Comment A.3